umamimolecule/ConditionParser/README.md

 ## Order of precedence

-Like many other languages like C#, C and Java, `and` operators are evaluated before `or`.
+Like many other languages such as C#, C and Java, `and` operators are evaluated before `or`.

 | Expression   | Is the same as   |
 |--------------|------------------|